ripytide/nodit/README.md

 ## `Copy` is partially required

-Due to implementation complications with non-`Copy` types the data-structures currently require both the range type and the points the ranges are over to be `Copy`.
+Due to implementation complications with non-`Copy` types the datastructures currently require both the interval type and the points the intervals are over to be `Copy`.
 However, the value type used when using the [`NoditMap`] does not have to be `Copy`.
 In fact the only required traits on the value type are sometimes `Clone` or `Eq` but only for some methods so if in doubt check a methods trait bounds.

-## Example using an Inclusive-Exclusive range
+## Example using an Inclusive-Exclusive interval

 ```rust
 use nodit::interval::ie;